 Driving Directions from Aspen:

-The Maroon Bells has limited accessibility by car.
-From mid-June through Labor Day the Maroon Creek Road is restricted to vehicles from 8:00 a.m. to 5:00 p.m. beyond the T-Lazy 7 Ranch, unless you have campground reservations or you are overnight backpacking.
-Travel is also restricted from 8:00 a.m. to 5:00 p.m. on Friday, Saturday and Sunday from Labor Day to September 30th.
+From Aspen: The Maroon Bells has limited accessibility by car.
+From June 9th through October 8th the Maroon Creek Road is restricted to vehicles from 8:00 a.m. to 5:00 p.m. beyond the T-Lazy 7 Ranch, unless you have campground reservations or you are overnight backpacking.

-A shuttle bus, which leaves every 20-30 minutes, departs from the Aspen Highlands ski area.
+A shuttle bus, which leaves every 20 minutes, departs from the Aspen Highlands ski area.
 There is paid parking at Aspen Highlands or you can take the free Castle Maroon Bus from the Rubey Park Transit Center in downtown Aspen to Aspen Highlands.
 Dogs are allowed on the bus.
 Bus tickets that cover the bus and admission to the Maroon Bells Scenic area are sold at Four-Mountain Sports in Aspen Highlands.
 Check the White River National Forest website for the latest information before setting out on your trip.

 Please note the Maroon Bells Scenic Area is a recreation fee area.
 The Interagency, Senior & Golden Access Passes are honored.
 Fees apply at all times.
 Self pay stations are available during off hours.